MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 >
 > Omnichannel historical analytics must be enabled before you can enable historical analytics for bots.
 This feature is available only if Copilot Studio bots are integrated with Omnichannel for Customer Service.

-- If you select this option, the Omnichannel Summary and Bot dashboards is available as a tab in the Omnichannel historical analytics report.
+- If you select this option, the Omnichannel Summary and Bot dashboards are available as a tab in the Omnichannel historical analytics report.
 The Bot dashboard shows metrics specific to the Copilot Studio bot.

  :::image type="content" source="media/oc-bot-session-dashboard.png" alt-text="Copilot Studio bot dashboard.":::

-- If no Copilot Studio bots are integrated with the application or you didn't selected this option, then the Bot dashboard displays the key performance indicators (KPIs) and charts for all bots.
+- If no Copilot Studio bots are integrated with the application or you didn't select this option, then the Bot dashboard displays the key performance indicators (KPIs) and charts for all bots.

  :::image type="content" source="media/bot-dashboard-oc.png" alt-text="Dashboard for all bots.":::